| | |

 realize how much easier it will be to apply a joint lock or

 execute a throw to an uncooperative adversary.
+The nickname of

 “The Gentle Art (Jujitsu)” has to do with the effective